Make Your Move Smooth and Easy With This Ultimate Moving House Checklist

 Unfortunately, some people don’t have the luxury of time and need to move right away.
 Here’s a checklist you can put on your fridge or vision board so you don’t let anything fall through the cracks.

-- Segregate your items into several piles: Keep, Donate, Sell, Throw Away, Store.
+We recommend sorting your belongings into these categories: Keep, Donate, Sell, Throw Away, Store.

-- Let the following companies and providers know about your move:
+Let companies and providers know about your move

 - Bank & credit card company